SopiaLee/sopia-lee-capstoneProject/Capstone Proposal.md

 List endpoints that your server will implement, including HTTP methods, parameters, and example responses.

+[HTTP methods]

+- using Get, users will get data from Background music and Quotes API/
+- using Post, user will be able to submit the form for gratitude journal & to-do list.
-- users will be able to access the responsive website from desktop/mobile/tablet
+- using Get, users will be able to access the data they input in JSON file (in journal entries page)

+[Parameters]

+- "I am greatful for..." > 1. , 2. , 3.
+- "What could make today great?" > 1., 2., 3., ....

-1. User will add the inputs to forms they want to complete for the day (users can choose to play the relaxing background music while journaling).
+User will add the inputs to forms they want to complete for the day (users can choose to play the relaxing background music while journaling).

             [Example form format]